Scale Contrastive Learning with Selective Attentions for Blind Image Quality Assessment: Proposed Method

 \subsection{Overall Pipeline}

-In this paper, we present our framework CSFIQA, designed to precisely model the relationship between image scale and overall quality.
-As illustrated in Fig~\ref{framework}, our approach effectively integrates two primary modules: the Scale contrastive learning module (SCL) and the Selective Focus Attention module (SFA).
-Initially, the input image $I$ is segmented into patches of varying scales, denoted as $P_s$ and $P_l$.
-These patches are then independently processed through distinct $L$ layers of the Transformer encoder to extract scale-level features $F^l_a$ ($a \in \{small, large\}$) at the $l$-th layer.
-The scale-level features are subsequently forwarded to the SCL module at Sec.~\ref{SCL} to derive positive and negative samples, denoted as $P$ and $N$.
+We proposed CSFIQA, which is designed to precisely model the relationship between image scale and overall quality.
+As illustrated in Fig.~\ref{framework}, CSFIQA integrates three primary modules: the Scale Contrastive Learning module \textbf{(SCL)}, the Noise Sample Matching module \textbf{(NSM)}, and the Selective Focus Attention module \textbf{(SFA)}.
+Initially, the input image $I$ is segmented into patches of varying scales, which are independently processed through distinct $L$ layers of the Transformer encoder to extract scale-level features $F^l_a$ ($a \in \{small, large\}$) at the $l$-th layer.
+The scale-level features are subsequently forwarded to the SCL (Sec.~\ref{SCL}) to derive positive and negative samples, denoted as $P$ and $N$.
 They are utilized to compute their respective InfoNCE loss.
-Simultaneously, through an adaptive noise sample matching mechanism, we obtain the loss of the least similar quality patches within the same image and further penalize it.
-The output of the final encoder layer is passed to the SFA (Sec.~\ref{SFA}).
-This mechanism generates features at different scales, which are then refined through an alignment layer and a Transformer decoder to produce the predicted quality scores (see Pseudocode \ref{code:ref} for more details).
+Simultaneously, through NSM module (Sec.~\ref{SCL}), we calculate the similarity between image patches with the largest quality gap within the same image as a loss to distinguish them.
+The output of the final encoder layer is passed to the SFA (Sec.~\ref{SFA}) to filter redundant features and amplify quality features.
+Finally, we obtain multi-scale quality features, refined via an alignment layer and Transformer decoder to yield predicted quality scores (see Algorithm \ref{code:ref}).